ramongonzalezgv/ramongonzalezgv/README.md

 ## Selected work

 > A few representative projects from my portfolio.
-Ask me for a deeper dive or private demos.

 - QuantlibPY: Python library for option pricing that supports multiple products, models and engines
 <!-- Core